Performance & Protest in Public Art

 Performance artists Tania Bruguera and Kate Gilmore both consider questions of power and identity in their work.
 Politically motivated, Havana-native Bruguera explores the relationship between art, activism, and social change, often through the lens of immigration, while the New York-based Gilmore engages with ideas of femininity, gender, and sex.
 In this intimate conversation, the two artists will discuss their turn to performance as a medium for critiquing contemporary issues of politics, gender, and society.

-Prior to the conversation, Gilmore will stage a live, site specific performance using the Museum’s architecture as inspiration.
+Reception to follow during which Gilmore will stage a live, site specific performance.

-This program is inspired by our upcoming exhibitions Art in the Open: Fifty Years of Public Art in New York City (opens November 10) and Beyond Suffrage: A Century of New York Women in Politics (opens October 11).
+This program is inspired by our exhibitions Art in the Open: Fifty Years of Public Art in New York (on view through May 2018) and Beyond Suffrage: A Century of New York Women in Politics (on view through July 2018).
 To view more Art in the Open programs, click here; for more Beyond Suffrage programs, click here.

 About the Speakers: